Jaden-Nix/predora-app/replit.md

 ## Overview

-Predora is a web application that integrates AI capabilities through Google's Gemini API.
-The application features a dark-themed UI built with Tailwind CSS and Chart.js for data visualization, with a Node.js/Express backend that handles secure API communications and Firebase integration for data persistence and authentication.
+Predora is a web application designed to integrate AI capabilities using Google's Gemini API.
+It features a dark-themed UI (with a comprehensive light mode) built with Tailwind CSS and Chart.js for data visualization.
+The application's backend, powered by Node.js/Express, securely handles API communications and leverages Firebase for data persistence and authentication.
+Predora aims to provide a modern, engaging user experience with features like market predictions, social interactions, and a robust notification system, targeting GenZ users with its contemporary design choices.

 ## User Preferences